ringecosystem/RingDAO/README.md

 ## Multisig

 It allows the Security Council members to create and approve proposals.
 After a certain minimum of approvals is met, proposals can be relayed to the [Optimistic Token Voting plugin](#optimistic-token-voting-plugin) only.

-The ability to relay proposals to the [Optimistic Token Voting plugin](#optimistic-token-voting-plugin) is restricted by a [permission condition](src/conditions/StandardProposalCondition.sol), which ensures that a minimum veto period is defined as part of the parameters.

 ![Standard proposal flow](./img/std-proposal-flow.png)